 Fear of making mistakes and wider concerns about their social responsibility are among reasons why older people are rejecting digital technologies.— Lancaster University, 2018

 Accessibility is just as important as processing power and battery life.
-As technology improves at pace, older segments of the population will resent innovation.
+As technology improves at pace, older segments of the population will resent innovation and software updates.
 Younger groups will too.
-Well-designed, simple solutions for all humans are essential.
+Well-designed, simple solutions with clear instructions that all humans are capable of understanding are essential.
 Particularly in customer-reliant sectors such as media, banking, retail and utilities.

 Getting outside help is an option when your family gets frustrated with you.
 Finding someone prepared to explain gigabytes (without rolling their eyes) is harder.
 Don’t give up, your brain will benefit.